-If spandex and space tickle your fancy, but you don't mind some occasional sun on your face, a vacation like the Comic-Con cruise might be the perfect getaway.
-Imagine all the nerdy perks of cosplay and meet-n-greets aboard a ship that sails to new destinations while you geek out with your pals.
+If spandex and space tickle your fancy, but you don't mind some occasional sun on your face, a vacation like a cosplay cruise might be the perfect getaway.
+Imagine all the nerdy perks of role-playing and meet-n-greets aboard a ship that sails to new destinations while you geek out with your pals.

 In fact, it pays to be on a cruise full of fellow nerds.
 Instead of fighting for facetime with thousands of other fans at a convention center, your access to celebrities and special guests is contained to the confines of your ship and chance encounters are way more likely that way.

 There are a number of theme cruises that cater to die-hard comic book fans, or Trekkies, with more on the docket every year.
 So pack your wigs, your hero's uniform, your alien makeup and those autographing Sharpies, and get ready to beam… er, board… your ship for the geek cruise of a lifetime.

 A Star Trek sailing is jam-packed with cast members and theme nights that will have you boldly going where no cruiser has gone before (we couldn't resist).
 Catchphrases aside, Star Trek sailings deliver -- George Takei (Sulu) and Wil Wheaton (Wesley Crusher) have served as cruise hosts on past voyages with a panel of more than 20 iconic Star Trek actors and personalities, and every passenger is given a photo opportunity with a celebrity included in their cruise fare.

 Apart from the meet-n-greets and panels of a typical convention, your favorite cast members let loose during the day (you're on a ship, after all!), taking part in their own favorite activities, whether it's mini-golf or yoga.